WDMCS School Board Election Results

 Jill Caton Johnson, Ph.D.

 Jill Caton Johnson, Ph.D., is a professor of education and director of off-campus teaching and learning programs at Drake University.
 She is a former fourth-grade teacher at Crestview Elementary (now School of Inquiry) in the West Des Moines Community Schools.
 She received her bachelor’s degree in elementary education and her master’s degree in early childhood education from the University of Iowa, and her doctoral degree in curriculum and instruction, literacy education from the University of Minnesota.
-She and her husband, Tom, have two children: Jack is an 11th-grader and Caton is a 10th-grader at Valley High School.
+She and her husband, Tom, have two children: Jack is a senior and CJ is a junior at Valley High School.
 Johnson is also a member of the United Way Education Cabinet.

 Liz Cox is the CEO of Polk County Health Services.
 This organization provides mental health services along with assistance to families with intellectual or developmental disabilities.
 Cox was the former executive director of Prevent Child Abuse Iowa.
 She received her bachelor’s degree in psychology from the University of North Dakota and is a graduate of the University of Iowa Tippie College of Business where she completed the executive Master of Business Administration (MBA) program.
 She and Tom Cox are the parents of three children who all graduated from Valley High School.
 Megan is a 2014 graduate, Emma is a 2016 graduate, and Sam is a 2017 graduate.
 She has been active with the Boy Scouts of America’s Mid-Iowa Council, the Rotary Club of Des Moines A.M., and the Great Outdoors Foundation.
 Cox is also a graduate of the West Des Moines Chamber of Commerce Leadership Academy.